slootjes/quebble-api/README.md

 ## Project

-Programmatically get the upcoming workdays as JSON of an employee working at a company using Quebble.
+Programmatically get the planning as JSON of an employee working at a company using Quebble.
 The goal of this tool is to load the results in Home Assistant so someone can be notified when there are changes made in the planning.

 ## Requirements